 LLNL news release, April 19, 2016.

 Americans using more energy according to Lawrence Livermore analysis

 LLNL news release, April 1, 2014.

 Science and Technology Review, September 2009.

-The 2015 energy flow chart released by Lawrence Livermore National Laboratory details the sources of energy production, how Americans are using energy and how much waste exists. (click to image to enlarge or click here for a PDF version).
+The 2022 energy flow chart released by Lawrence Livermore National Laboratory details the sources of energy production, how Americans are using energy and how much waste exists. (click image to enlarge or download a PDF version).